Share This Guide

 The firebox is made of tough steel, and it’s made leak-proof by flat slabs(welded).
 And the same goes for the rest of the ducting.
 Both supply air(hot) and return air(cool) are required not to be exposed to the environment by any means.

-Benefits of Using This Type of Outdoor Furnace
+Benefits of Using A Forced-Air Outdoor Furnace

 - It runs on wood- the most practical form of renewable energy.